 I could wander a beautiful garden for hours and never get bored.
 Houmas House Plantation has some of the best gardens I’ve ever seen at any attraction.
 Hats off to the landscaper.
 The lily pads, ponds, giant lotus flowers, and exotic blooms were an overload of magnificence.

 A visit to Houmas House Plantation is a real treat and a place I’m glad to have checked off my bucket list.
-One hour tours of the house and gardens are $24, or you can stay in one of the luxury cottages for an overnight experience.
-Hours of operation are daily from 9 AM to 7 PM.
+One hour tours of the house and gardens are $24.

 Pin This Post For Later!